flatironinstitute/nemos/docs/background/basis/plot_01_1D_basis_function.md

 ```

 ## Feature Computation
-The bases in the `nemos.basis` module can be grouped into two categories:
+All bases in the `nemos.basis` module perform a transformation of one or more time series into a set of features.
+This operation is always carried out by the method  [`compute_features`](nemos.basis._basis.Basis.compute_features).
+We can be group the bases into two categories depending on the type of transformation that [`compute_features`](nemos.basis._basis.Basis.compute_features) applies:

 1. **Evaluation Bases**: These bases use the [`compute_features`](nemos.basis._basis.Basis.compute_features) method to evaluate the basis directly, applying a non-linear transformation to the input.
-Classes in this category have names starting with "Eval," such as `BSplineEval`.
+Classes in this category have names ends with "Eval," such as `BSplineEval`.

 2. **Convolution Bases**: These bases use the [`compute_features`](nemos.basis._basis.Basis.compute_features) method to convolve the input with a kernel of basis elements, using a `window_size` specified by the user.
-Classes in this category have names starting with "Conv," such as `BSplineConv`.
+Classes in this category have names ending with "Conv", such as `BSplineConv`.

 Let's see how this two modalities operate.